Rainer Krause: Emotions and communication

-As part of her thesis, Rainer Krause's PhD student Ingrid Fresh describes significant gender differences between women talking to women compared to men talking to men about a defined everyday situation.
-Men in their affective expression would be more "stingy", as Krause says – with one exception: anger.
-This seems to have "nothing to do with genetics", because when men talk to women, their affective expressions are nearly equal compared to those of women.

 For Rainer Krause's 65th birthday in 2007 Tom Levold of the System Magazine summarizes some of the research results: "It is argued and substantiated by the empirical material that one can explain the persistence of mental disorders in part by the unconscious micro-affective behavior of mentally ill persons that brings their normal partners to confirm their unconscious assumptions about themselves and the world.
 This is shown in the behavior of various disorders."

 Harald Weilnböck cites in his book review of empirical research in psychoanalysis "the level of 'unconscious affective adaptation' that involuntarily takes place in all interactions."
 He sums up a special research result of Krause with its implications for the therapeutic process: "In Krause's experimental design the facial expressions of laughter and smiles were captured in 15 therapeutic sessions in one-minute intervals and compared with the facial affect behavior of the therapist.
 The visual representation in form of two diagram-curves illustrates the enormous, 'unconscious emotional adjustment' as well as their development in the course of therapy.
 It can be precisely detected: the more it is possible for the therapist to withdraw the micro-affektive entanglement, the more successful the therapy is".